 - Account must be audited every year

 Once you have decided on the type of business, decide on your business name.
-You can use a different name with your actual business, eg. You register “Tan Accessories Enterprise” with SSM, however, you can name your business “Tan Mobile & Accessories” in your website and it doesn’t matter.
+You can use a different name with your actual business, eg. You register “Tan Accessories Enterprise” with SSM, however, you can name your business “Tan Mobile & Accessories” on your website and it doesn’t matter.
 Visit any SSM branches or their portable counter to register.

-Another important thing to take note is your business description and category that you write on the SSM registration form.
+Another important thing to take note of is your business description and category that you write on the SSM registration form.
 Do not put any description or category that has nothing to do with your business.
 You might want to broaden your field a bit like if you sell Power Bank, you should put “Mobiles & Accessories”.
-If your business description in SSM registration is not relevant with your website, you may encounter some problems when you apply for payment gateway later.
+If your business description in SSM registration is not relevant to your website, you may encounter some problems when you apply for a payment gateway later.

 Business Bank Account

 Once you have your business registered, the next step to start your online business in Malaysia journey is to go to any bank of your choice to register a business Current account.